Want to Contribute?

 The rules are simple.
 An article must outline a problem and give an actionable solution to be considered.
 Have some fun with your writing, add in jokes, anecdotes, and, most of all, be yourself.
 If there is an opportunity to provide scripts, worksheets, or checklists, please attach them.

 We’re happy to publish material from both seasoned and relatively new trainers as long as it offers sufficient value.
 If you’re come up with a great system to solve a common problem, it doesn’t matter whether you’ve been in the industry for 1 or 25 years.
 We don’t care about the letters behind your name, we’re more interested in what you can offer other trainers and help them grow personally or professionally.

 There are no guidelines for length other than as short as possible but as long as necessary.
 We’re published articles under 600 words and over 3,500.
 Don’t repeat yourself and please be succinct with your words.
 Do what you need to do to communicate your point and avoid, at all costs, droning on.

 The Technical Stuff

 If you have specific formatting, please send the file as an html document using h3 headers.
 You’re also welcome to send a formatted word document.
 But if you send a word document and have pictures to include, please send them all separately and included notes on where you want them included with square brackets in the text.
 For example, [PICTURE 1 GOES HERE]

 You don’t have to include images.
 We prefer to let our content speak for itself so don’t feel like you have to include pictures, only send them if they fit in with the piece.

 When it comes to editing and formatting, remember that the easier you make an editors job the more likely they’ll run your material and ask you for more.
 If it’s a brilliant piece, we may still accept it if it’ll take some editing work.
-That said, if it will take more than a couple hours to edit or format, we may as well have written our own material in those hours.
 Please take the time to proof read and carefully select your work.
 If you’re bored reading it, others probably will be too.